hapijs/hapi/API.md

     - `err` - an error returned from the registration function.
 Note that exceptions thrown by the registration function are not handled by the framework.

+Note that plugin registration are recorded on each of the available connections.
+When plugins express a dependency on other plugins, both have to be loaded into the same connections for the dependency requirement to be fulfilled.
+It is recommended that plugin registration happen after all the server connections are created via `server.connection()`.

 ```js
 server.register({
     register: require('plugin_name'),